-The Environment Protection Act 2017 introduces a three-tier permissions framework.
+The Environment Protection Act 2017 introduced a three-tier permissions framework.
 This ensures the proper management of risks an activity poses.

-More information about activities that need a permission is available in Schedule 1 of the proposed final Regulations.
+More information about activities that need a permission is available in Schedule 1 of the Regulations.

 Registrations are for low-risk activities.
 They’re automatically granted on application and have standard conditions.